 I had arisen early – a habit of mine instilled by a military father – and knew that it would be hours before the rest of the guests awakened.
 We had stayed up late last night, drinking and listening to tales of how this old estate was haunted.

-We hadn’t actually known the caretaker who invited us here, but came as friends of friends.
-My boyfriend and I were intrigued to see the place, whose owners were vacant for most of the year.
+We didn’t actually know the caretaker who invited us here, but came as friends of friends.
+My boyfriend and I were intrigued to see the place, whose owners were absent for most of the year.
 It was a big old mansion, set back a respectable distance from the road, with a winding driveway and a huge expanse of green lawn bordered all around by high, well-trimmed hedges.

 “The owner has a wooden leg,” our young host, Mike, told us the night before.
 “Don’t be surprised if you find it in odd places.
 The ghost likes to move things around.”

 I’d found the peg leg just that morning, propped up on the stair rail just outside our door.

 Ha, ha, funny, Mike, I thought.
 I wasn’t buying the ghost story.